-Be More is a weekly one-on-one podcast about how everyone can thrive in the new world of work, hosted by Peakon’s Chief Evangelist: Patrick Cournoyer.
-This week we’re joined by Scott Dust, Associate Professor of Management at Miami University, to explore the difference between introverts and extroverts, how this topic is not as linear as one may think, and what organizations should consider as we plan to return to the workplace.
+Be More is a weekly one-on-one podcast about how everyone can thrive in the new world of work, hosted by Workday’s Patrick Cournoyer.
+This week we’re joined by Scott Dust, associate professor of management at Miami University, to explore the difference between introverts and extroverts, how this topic is not as linear as one may think, and what organizations should consider as we plan to return to the workplace.

-In the world of work, it can often feel like extroversion is a favoured attribute — whether that’s the esteem placed on confident public speaking, or the desirability of good networking skills.
+In the world of work, it can often feel like extroversion is a favored attribute—whether that’s the esteem placed on confident public speaking, or the desirability of good networking skills.
 But what does it actually mean to be an introvert or an extrovert, and how does that affect a person’s position within the workplace?
 That’s what Scott Dust is here to discuss today.

 If you want to learn more about the topic of introverts and extroverts in the workplace, then tune in, check out the key takeaways, or read the transcript below.

 Scott admits that he is an introvert, which took him some time to realize.
-That admission comes with a caveat however, since each person’s balance between the two is such a continuous variable — Scott pitches himself somewhere between an introvert and an ambivert.
+That admission comes with a caveat, however, as each person’s balance between the two is such a continuous variable—Scott pitches himself somewhere between an introvert and an ambivert.

 Being an introvert or an extrovert links with the degree to which you are interested in interacting with people, as well as the time it takes to recharge between social interactions.
 When finding themselves in a new social environment, an introvert will often experience a lack of control and discomfort, while extroverts gain their energy from interacting with people around them.

 Scott states that most managers and leaders are primarily extroverted and want people to work in the office.
 But there are plenty of introverts that enjoy working from home.
 That creates an unnecessary conflict between these two types of people—one that’s easily avoided by listening to what each person in your business needs from their work environment.